BrainMonkey/w251/week3/README.md

 I used a very basic MQTT topic: `w251/hw3` and used the default `fire and forget` qos or level 0.
 So there is no guarentees that the message will be delivered from the published.

+### streamer.py

+Code that runs on the jetson device.

+1. Connects to MQTT broker
+2. Reads in the video device using OpenCv
+3. If face is found, that frame is sent to the broker

+### stream_reader.py

+Code that runs on the EC2 Instance:

+1. Connects to the MQTT broker
+2. Deserializes frame and create and image
+3. Saves image to S3 volume mounted on EC2 instance

 # Infrastructure

 ## Terraform